-(352) 516-3795 Leesburg (352) 536-2143 South Lake (352) 303-7296 Sumter
+(352) 516-3795 Leesburg

+(352) 536-2143 South Lake

+(352) 303-7296 Sumter

 LSSC also has a free safety app, Lake-Sumter Safe, that is available for download.
 You will receive important emergency alerts and safety messages regarding campus safety via LSSC Alert.
-You are opted into this system when you become an LSSC student.
-For more information regarding safety and to view available resources, visit https://www.lssc.edu/safety/.
+You are opted into this system when you become a LSSC student.
+For more information regarding safety and to view available resources, visit the Campus Safety web page.